mpeng72/handwritingdetection/README.md

 [Tensorflow](https://www.tensorflow.org/api_docs/python/tf) is an open-source library that supports the development of neural networks and large-scale machine learning

 # Usage
-Install requirements with  '''pip install -r requirements.txt'''
+Install requirements with
+'''
+pip install -r requirements.txt
+'''

-To run the code, type '''python main.py'''
+To run the code, type
+'''
+python main.py
+'''